LinkedSoftwareDependencies/Article-Reproducability/content/abstract.md

 Various wiring of independent components can be created, tested, and compared---even through means of static program analysis.
 Within Semantic Web,
-the opportunity exists to move beyond the local scope of existing DI frameworks and facilitate exact replication on the Web with addressable, citable, dereferencable, unambiguous software configurations.
+the opportunity exists to move beyond the local scope of existing DI frameworks and facilitate exact replication on the Web with addressable, dereferencable, unambiguous software configurations.
 <!-- Task         -->
 Therefore,
-we introduce Components.js, a Semantic Dependency Injection framework for JavaScript, that (i) describes software components using a _Object-Oriented Components_ and _Object Mapping_ ontology, (ii) automatically instantiates experimental configurations using linking and dereferencing, and (iii) is complementary to the _modular programming_ common to package managers.
+we introduce Components.js, a Semantic Dependency Injection framework for JavaScript, that (i) describes software components using a _Object-Oriented Components_ and _Object Mapping_ ontology, (ii) automatically instantiates experimental configurations using linking and dereferencing, and (iii) is complementary to the _modular programming_ of package managers.
 <!-- Object       -->
-This article explains the framework, its application, and incorporates a proof-of-concept on discovery of experimental software configurations on the Web.
+This article presents the framework, its application, and incorporates a proof-of-concept on discovery of experimental software configurations on the Web.
 <!-- Findings     -->
 All 480,000+ Node Package Manager libraries were published in more than 3 million RDF triples that semantically describe configurations, which interlink different modules.
-Thereby, a set of queries provide insights such as what experiments use the same algorithm, the author of certain code, and the different implementations of the same function.
+Thereby, a set of queries provide insights like what experiments use the same algorithm, or the different implementations of the same function.
 <!-- Conclusion   -->
-Components.js enables research articles to refer to fine-grained, instantiatable descriptions of experimental setups by URL, which completes the provenance chain of experimental results.
+Components.js enables research articles to complete the provenance chain of experimental results.
 This ultimately brings faster and more accurate reproductions of experiments, and facilitates the evaluation of new research contributions.